Kolmogorov-Loveland betting strategies lose the Betting game on open sets: Notation

 A restriction $r$ is a sequence of symbols $0$, $1$ or $*$.
 The set of restrictions is denoted with $\{0,1,*\}^\infty$.
 We denote the symbol at position $p$ in restriction $r$ with $r_p$.
 An infinite binary sequence $\sigma$ is consistent with a restriction $r$ if at every position $p$ where $r_p\neq *$, $\sigma_p=r_p$.
 We denote the set of sequences consistent with restriction $r$ with $\sqs r$, it is a closed set.
 For a set of restrictions $R$, $\sqs R$ denotes the set of sequences that are consistent with any restriction in $R$.

 If the restriction $r$ has $*$ at all but finitely many positions, we say that $r$ is a finite restriction.
 Note that in this case $\sqs r$ is clopen.
-The empty restriction has $*$ at all positions, and is consistent with every sequence.
+The empty restriction, $\zeta$, has $*$ at all positions, and is consistent with every sequence.

-\begin{definition} In this paper we only use uniform Lebesgue measure, which we will call just measure, for brevity.
-We denote it with $\lambda$.
+\begin{definition} We denote with $\lambda$ uniform (Lebesgue) measure on $\{0,1\}^\infty$.
 Furthermore, we will be measuring only basic sets and their unions.
 Let $s$ be a string, the measure of the basic set $\sqs s$ is $2^{-|s|}$.
-Let $X$ be a union of disjoint basic sets, the measure of $X$ is the sum of measures of the basic sets. \end{definition} \begin{definition} Let $\rho$ be a partial function from strings to finite restrictions with these properties: \begin{itemize} \item The empty string is mapped to the empty restriction \item If for some string $s$ and bit $b$, $\rho(sb)$ is defined then both $\rho(s)$ and $\rho(s\bar{b})$ are defined.
-These three resrictions are the same except at one position $p$ where $\rho(s)_p=*$, $\rho(s0)_p=0$ and $\rho(s1)_p=1$. \end{itemize} We'll call $\rho$ a \textit{restriction function}.
+Let $X$ be a union of disjoint basic sets, the measure of $X$ is the sum of measures of the basic sets. \end{definition} \begin{definition} Let $\rho$ be a partial function from strings to finite restrictions with these properties: \begin{itemize} \item The empty string, $\epsilon$, is mapped to the empty restriction, $\zeta$. \item If for some string $s$ and bit $b$, $\rho(sb)$ is defined then both $\rho(s)$ and $\rho(s\bar{b})$ are defined.
+These three restrictions are the same except at one position $p$ where $\rho(s)_p=*$, $\rho(s0)_p=0$ and $\rho(s1)_p=1$. \end{itemize} We will call $\rho$ a \textit{restriction function}.

-Let $\mu$ be a partial function from strings to non-negative reals such that: \begin{itemize} \item The empty string is mapped to 1. \item If for some string $s$ and a bit $b$, $\mu(sb)$ is defined then both $\mu(s)$ and $\mu(s\bar{b})$ are defined, and $\mu(s)=\mu(sb)+\mu(s\bar{b})$. \end{itemize} We'll call $\mu$ a \textit{mass function}.
+Let $\mu$ be a partial function from strings to non-negative reals such that: \begin{itemize} \item The empty string, $\epsilon$, is mapped to 1. \item If for some string $s$ and a bit $b$, $\mu(sb)$ is defined then both $\mu(s)$ and $\mu(s\bar{b})$ are defined, and $\mu(s)=\mu(sb)+\mu(s\bar{b})$. \end{itemize} We will call $\mu$ a \textit{mass function}.
 If $\mu$ is defined on all strings on which $\rho$ is defined, we call the pair $(\rho,\mu)$ a \textit{non-monotonic betting strategy}.
-We'll say that the strategy is finite if the restriction function is defined for only finitely many strings.
+We will say that the strategy is finite if the restriction function is defined for only finitely many strings.
 The strategy is computable if both $\rho$ and $\mu$ are computable.
-The Kolmogorov-Loveland betting strategies are precisely the computable non-monotonic betting strategies.
+The \textit{Kolmogorov-Loveland betting strategies} are precisely the computable non-monotonic betting strategies.

 For a string $s$, and a betting strategy $(\rho,\mu)$ we call the pair $(\rho(s),\mu(s))$ \textit{the betting outcome} for $s$.
 A pair of betting outcomes for $s0,s1$ is called \textit{a bet for} $s$.